valerionew/valerionew/README.md

 - [Omega dock new](https://github.com/valerionew/omega-dock-new): Dock with ethernet and usb host for the Onion Omega 2
 - [ADC-DAC-16bit](https://github.com/valerionew/ADC-DAC-16bit): *Archived*.
 An attempt at having a 16 bit ADC + DAC on a single 20x20mm module

+#### 💻 Software:
+- [Wordle solver](https://github.com/valerionew/wordle-solver): My attempt at writing a [Wordle](https://www.nytimes.com/games/wordle/index.html) solver that exploits bayesian tracking.
+- [ITA keyboard enhanced](https://github.com/valerionew/ITA-keyboard-enhanced): An italian keyboard for windows, featuring ÀCCÈNTÉD VÒWÈLS ÌN CÀPS
+- [Computational madness](https://github.com/valerionew/computational-madness): How fast can you get to an estimate of Pi with one of the most inefficient methods?

 #### 📖 Documentation:
 - [Unisolder notes](https://github.com/valerionew/unisolder-notes): (Almost) everything you'll need to build your unit of the open source universal soldering iron controller
 - [ATTiny10 notes](https://github.com/valerionew/attiny10-notes): Notes on the tinyest ATTiny - 4 GPIOs can be enough sometimes